 A review was undertaken of the available information on municipal and industrial discharges by the South Western River Basin District Project (SWRBD) and an assessment carried out as to whether any river water bodies were considered to be at risk from point sources under a number of circumstances.
-Within the Owencarrow catchment we then assessed all monitoring information together with pearl mussel status above and below any WWTP and prioritised those which we deemed to have a significant adverse effect on the pearl mussel population or its habitat.
-Following this prioritisation process no WWTPs within the Owencarrow catchment were deemed to have a significant adverse affect on the pearl mussel or its habitat.
+Within the Munster Blackwater catchment we then assessed all monitoring information together with pearl mussel status above and below any WWTP and prioritised those which we deemed to have a significant adverse effect on the pearl mussel population or its habitat.
+Following this prioritisation process eighteen WWTPs within the Munster Blackwater catchment were deemed to have a significant adverse affect on the pearl mussel or its habitat.
+Table 3.2 outlines the eighteen plants together with the reason behind the prioritisation.
+All eighteen of these plants have now been included on the 2010 -2012 Water Services Investment Programme.